StephanThierry/OpenVPNrelay/README.md

 `sudo ./01_OpenVPNserver_install.sh`
 `sudo ./02_IpTableRules.sh`

-## Setup OpenVPN IP relay on Ubuntu 18.04
+## Setup OpenVPN IP relay on Ubuntu 18.04, should also work on Ubuntu 20.04

 Show public IP (this will be used during the OpenVPN server installation):
 `dig TXT +short o-o.myaddr.l.google.com @ns1.google.com`